Digital investment 101

 Delivery approach

-- Suitability of proposed delivery approach for the problem at hand
+- Proposed delivery approach for the problem at hand

-- Suitability of proposed team and resourcing approach for the project
+- Proposed team and resourcing approach for the project

-- Suitability of plans to design, build and test with users
+- Plans to design, build and test with users

 Architecture

-- Default towards open standards to prevent vendor lock-in
+- Defaulting towards open standards to prevent vendor lock-in

 Sustainability